 Under Louisiana Revised Statutes Section 32:191.3, motorcyclists are not allowed to ride vehicles whose handlebars height exceeds their shoulder level.
 Specialists consider higher handlebars difficult to maneuver, and failure to comply with their recommendations could make the rider partly liable for any accident.

-Although violations of any of the above laws at the time of the accident could be used against the motorcyclist to prove their partial liability for the accident, this does not mean the latter cannot recover any damages.
+Although violations of any of the above laws at the time of the accident could be used against the motorcyclist to prove their partial liability for the accident, this does not mean victims cannot recover any damages.

-It only means they should discuss their case with a Baton Rouge motorcycle accident lawyer to find out exactly where they stand and what options they have.
+It does mean that they should discuss their case with a Baton Rouge motorcycle accident lawyer.
+A lawyer will find out exactly where they stand and what options they have.
 Under Louisiana laws, even someone 90% at fault for an accident can recover damages if the damages they incurred represent more than 90% of the total damages their accident caused.

-Moreover, an experienced motorcycle accident attorney may be able to prove that the accident would have occurred and would have had the same consequences even in the absence of their client’s negligence.
+Moreover, an experienced motorcycle collision attorney may be able to prove that the accident would have occurred and would have had the same consequences even in the absence of their client’s negligence.

-Also, contrary to what some motorcyclists believe, although the insurance status of the parties involved in an accident influences the compensation the parties can obtain and the procedures they need to follow in order to obtain it, it does not exclude one’s ability to obtain some compensation.
+Also, contrary to what some motorcyclists believe, while the insurance status of the parties involved in an accident influences the compensation the parties can obtain, it does not exclude one’s ability to obtain some compensation.
+It will affect the procedures needed to obtain this compensation though.
+This is where a motorcycle wreck attorney can be especially beneficial to victims.

 1. Uninsured Motorcyclists and the Right to Compensation

-Under Louisiana laws, motorcyclists incurring injuries or property damages in an accident who are uninsured can only recover damages exceeding the minimum liability insurance coverage they should have had, respectively:
+Under Louisiana laws, motorcyclists who are uninsured and incur injuries or property damages in an accident can only recover damages exceeding the minimum liability insurance coverage they should have had, respectively:

 - $15,000/person for injuries